dipled/SteamAccountChecker/README.md

 # Steam Account Checker

-Check for Steam accounts that haven't been set up, level 0 accounts or accounts that have Counter-Strike: Source.
+Check for Steam accounts that haven't been set up, level 0 accounts or accounts that have old Valve games but are not active.

 ## Usage